-Alternatively, you can balance out the scales by adopting a mixed Google Shared Drive structure that integrates both of the above options:
+Alternatively, you can balance out the scales by adopting a mixed Google Shared Drive structure that integrates both options above:

-- Creating a “View only” Shared Drive where only admins, IT staff and managers have editor rights, but all employees can view.
-This would include essential information everyone needs like templates, forms, etc..
+1. Create a “View only” Shared Drive where only admins, IT staff, and managers have editor rights, but all employees can view.
+This would include essential information everyone needs like templates, forms, etc.

 2. Create another “Open” Shared Drive where everyone can upload, download and edit information and files.
 Here you can keep things like project plans, calendars, etc.

 3. Finally, create One Shared Drive for every area.
 That way every department can adjust the workflow and layout of the shared Drive to its specific workflow and needs.